 Note the use of the REPLACEALL tag as an attribute for this HTML tag.
 You must use this tag as an HTML attribute when you want to use XML variables in an HTML tag.
-(For more information about REPLACEALL, see the CSEE Developer's Tag Reference.)
+(For more information about REPLACEALL, see the Content Server Tag Reference.)